Affirm strategy & business model

 We do not currently pay dividends on our stock.

-Affirm Holdings, Inc. was incorporated in Delaware on June 12, 2019.
+The Company reincorporated from the State of Delaware to the State of Nevada on July 1, 2025.
+Prior to the reincorporation, Affirm Holdings, Inc. was incorporated in Delaware on June 12, 2019.
 Prior to our incorporation, we operated under the name Affirm, Inc., our wholly owned subsidiary, which was incorporated in Delaware in 2012.

 Deloitte & Touche LLP is our independent registered public accounting firm.